reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 **So, yes, package-private visibility helps in avoiding unwanted dependencies, but on its own, it's a half-assed solution at best.**

-## An Approach to Clean Boundaries
+## A Modular Approach to Bounded Contexts

 What can we do about it?
 We can't rely on package-private visibility by itself.
 Let's look at an approach for keeping our codebase clean of unwanted dependencies using a smart package structure, package-private visibility where possible, and ArchUnit as an enforcer where we can't use package-private visibility.